emiracherif/ONTdeCIPHER/README.md

 ```

 ## Usage
-Before running ONTdeCIPHER, you will need first to create a working directory then put into it all your sequencing data (fastq and fasta files).
+Before running ONTdeCIPHER, you will need first to create a working directory then put into it all your sequencing data (fastq/fastq.gz and fast5 files).
 ONTdeCIPHER will output the results in the working directory.

 ### Structure of the working directory